 Licensure for teachers in North Carolina is dependent upon a competency-based teacher education program.
 Licensure requirements may exceed degree requirements.
 Applicants adding a new area of certification to an existing license must take the appropriate specialty area exam of the PRAXIS.
 When the credits and experiences have been properly planned, coordinated, and implemented, the dean of the College of Education or his or her designee approves the issuance of the proper teaching, counseling, or administrative license.
-Out-of-state applicants who are seeking licenses, in-state residents who are prepared in institutions outside the state, and instate and out-of-state teachers who are changing, upgrading, and adding fields or subjects to their present licenses must submit their credentials to the appropriate academic department or school and to the dean of the College of Education for evaluation in terms of the competency-based teacher education program for North Carolina.
+Out-of-state applicants who do not have a teaching license and instate teachers who are changing, upgrading, and adding fields or subjects to their present licenses must submit their credentials to the appropriate academic department or school and to the dean of the College of Education for evaluation in terms of the competency-based teacher education program for North Carolina.